allaboutapps/integresql/README.md

 ### Run locally (not recommended)

-Installing `IntegreSQL` locally requires a working [Go](https://golang.org/dl/) (1.14 or above) environment.
-Install the `IntegreSQL` executable to your Go bin folder:
+Installing IntegreSQL locally requires a working [Go](https://golang.org/dl/) (1.14 or above) environment.
+Install the `integresql` executable to your Go bin folder:

 ```bash
 # This installs the latest version of IntegreSQL into your $GOBIN